Huawei P20

-Huawei P20 and Huawei P20 Pro are Android smartphones manufactured by Huawei.
+Huawei P20 and Huawei P20 Pro are Android-based smartphones manufactured by Huawei.
 Unveiled 27 March 2018, they succeed the Huawei P10 in the company's P series line.

 The P20 line is distinguished primarily by its cameras, which Huawei promoted as featuring artificial intelligence technology to perform automated enhancements to images, and the P20 Pro featuring both a wide-angle 40-megapixel camera, and an 8-megapixel camera with optical zoom.

 Specifications

 Hardware

 The P20 is constructed with a metal chassis and glass backing, has a fingerprint reader on the front that can also be used for gesture navigation, and is available in various color finishes.
 Both the P20 and P20 Pro feature 1080p, 18.7:9 aspect ratio "FullView" displays with a "notch" tab at the top-centre, with the P20 having a 5.8-inch LCD panel and the P20 Pro a 6.1-inch AMOLED panel.
 Both models include a Kirin 970 system-on-chip and 128 GB of non-expandable internal storage, with 4 GB of RAM for the base model and 6 for the Pro.
 The models feature 3320 and 4000 mAh batteries respectively; the P20 line does not support wireless charging.
 Both models have a USB-C port and do not include a headphone jack.

 Both models feature rear-facing Leica cameras.
 The P20 features a 12-megapixel colour sensor, while the P20 Pro features two cameras—a 40-megapixel wide-angle IMX600 sensor, and an 8-megapixel sensor with 3x optical zoom.
 By default, output from "quad pixels" on the P20 Pro's 40-megapixel sensor is pixel binned into 10-megapixel photos ("Light Fusion", similar to Nokia PureView's "pixel oversampling"), which is used to improve image quality and the brightness of low-light images, or for intentional monochrome photography.
 The camera configurations of both models additionally feature a 20-megapixel monochrome sensor, whose output can be used to help improve image quality.
 The camera software leverages artificial intelligence technologies such as object recognition for stabilization and performing automated enhancements to images (recognizing common scenes and photo subjects), while information from the various sensors and infrared is used for autofocus.
 The 24-megapixel front-facing camera also uses Light Fusion.